httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Note that some HTTP fields have values with multiple valid serializations that have equivalent semantics, such as allow case-insensitive values that intermediaries could change.
 Applications signing and processing such fields MUST consider how to handle the values of such fields to ensure that the signer and verifier can derive the same value, as discussed in {{security-field-values}}.

-Following are non-normative examples of canonicalized values for header fields, given the following example HTTP message fragment:
+Following are non-normative examples of component values for header fields, given the following example HTTP message fragment:

 ~~~ http-message
 Host: www.example.com